 Fly to the stunning Kathmandu Valley framed against the backdrop of the mighty Himalayan mountains.
 After a long flight the group arrives on day 3 and retreats to our hotel in the center of Kathmandu.
 We begin the trip with orientation activities and a visit to some of Kathmandu’s most important landmarks, including Durbar Square, Swayambhunath “the Monkey Temple,” and the Bodnath Stupa — the largest in the world!

 The Global Works chaperoned Group Flight departs from New York (JFK) for this program.
-Airfare is not included the tuition.
-Please visit Dates & Tuition for group flight costs and Flight & Travel Arrangements for more information about travel days.
+Airfare is not included in the tuition.
+Please contact us for the latest airfare pricing or visit our Flight & Travel Arrangements page for more information about travel days.

 Adventure & Cultural Activities

 Our hotel in Kathmandu offers the perfect place to rest up after our long flight days and to start exploring the capital city.
 This three-star hotel offers modern amenities, double and triple rooms, and air conditioning.
 The hotel also has ample room for group games and meetings.
 We stay at the same hotel for our last night in Nepal, as well.